robjsliwa/reactjs_sidemenu/README.md

-# reactjs_flux_es6
+# reactjs_sidemenu
-Reactjs + flux + es6 starter kit

-Use this as a starting point for reactjs with flux and es6 projects.
+Simple starter project for webpage with sliding sidemenu.

 ---